deathworlders/online/content/book/deathworlders/chapter-35-event-horizions.md

 “No. Nor will it be anytime soon.
 All of that, however, is merely background.
 My people are in a fight for the right to *exist,* and one aspect of our enemy has decided to make an example of your people for their own reasons.
 This...we are not *strong* enough to have stopped it.
 We could only watch, helplessly, as all our oft-mentioned Deathworld might was as *nothing* before a million evil ships.
 So, I ask again: what must we do?”

-Furfeg’s chromatophores shone with a mix of uncertainty and, even now, the urge to reconcile... and it was on that lone data point that the probability-space collapsed into a narrow channel of forced action.
+Furfeg’s chromatophores shone with a mix of uncertainty and, even now, the urge to reconcile...and it was on that lone data point that the probability-space collapsed into a narrow channel of forced action.

 There were no malicious words or taunting.
 What would have been the point?
 Instead, one of the Agents merely triggered a contingency in physical space that had been prepared ahead of this meeting.
 Its host raised a hand and pointed at the human, and there was a snapping hiss of compressed air.